This topic contains information on prohibited refinancing practices, including:

 Fannie Mae also restricts refinancing practices that affect prepayment patterns.
 Fannie Mae analyzes MBS pools that have high levels of prepayments.
 If such analysis raises concerns about a seller/servicer’s practices, Fannie Mae may review the seller/servicer’s origination and refinancing activities to ensure compliance with our requirements.
 With respect to any mortgage loan that pays off within 120 days from the whole loan purchase date or the MBS issue date, Fannie Mae in its sole discretion may require reimbursements by the seller/servicer for any premium paid or buyup proceeds paid in connection with the purchase of the mortgage loan.
 (For mortgage loans repurchased by a seller/servicer, Fannie Mae may require reimbursement in its sole discretion, without regard to the 120-day limitation.)
 See C1-1-01, Execution Options and C3-3-02, Accessing Buyup and Buydown Ratios and Calculating Payments or Charges for specific requirements.

-negotiated transactions involving seasoned mortgage loans held in a seller/servicer’s portfolio that have been modified since they were originated;
+negotiated transactions involving seasoned loans held in a seller/servicer’s portfolio that have been modified since they were originated; and

-transactions involving mortgage loans secured by properties in New York that are originated under the statutory provisions that permit refinance mortgage loans to be documented by a consolidation, extension, and modification agreement.
+transactions involving loans secured by properties in New York that are originated under the statutory provisions that permit refinanced loan to be documented by a consolidation, extension, and modification agreement.

 If the transaction that permits the refinance to be documented by a consolidation, extension and modification agreement is related to an eMortgage, the seller/servicer must follow the applicable procedures in the Servicing Guide.